jnyfah/jnyfah.github.io/_posts/hash.md

 3. Re-group by hash - any group with fewer than two files, discard it
 4. Whatever groups remain are sets of duplicates

 The hash is the core of this.
-If the hash is fast, the whole thing is fast.
+If the hash is fast, the whole thing is fast. (ignore I/O bound of reading files for now)

 So let's start what we have come here to do (in Fela Kuti's voice — drum roll 🥁) — **hashing files!**